b1ackkwid0w/it1040-2020/aboutme.md

 * [Tiny Bubbles Relay Team](https://www.facebook.com/rfltinybubbles/)

-I am so excited to learn more about information technologies and continue to develop coding skills.
+I am so excited to learn more about information technologies and continue to develop my coding skills.
 Thank you for taking the time to read about me.
 Take a look at a few projects I'm working on, and my goals going forward:

 * [PROJECTS](projects.md)